Elizabeth Thomas Missing A Week, 15-Year-Old Girl Allegedly Kidnapped By Teacher

-Tennessee teen, Elizabeth Thomas, has been missing over 7 days and authorities have good reason to believe she was kidnapped by her teacher, Tad Cummins.
+Tennessee teen Elizabeth Thomas has been missing for over seven days, and authorities have good reason to believe she was kidnapped by her teacher, Tad Cummins.

 Cummins, 50, was fired from his job last week at Central Tennesee High School after he was accused of making inappropriate contact with Thomas, who’s a freshman.
 He faces charges of sexual contact with a minor and aggravated kidnapping.
-Elizabeth Thomas was last known to be at Shoney’s restaurant in Columbia, Tennessee on March 13 after a friend dropped her off there.
-Eight hours the Tennessee Bureau of Investigation surmised that the teen was 70 miles away in Decatur, Alabama.
+Elizabeth Thomas was last known to be at Shoney’s restaurant in Columbia, Tennessee, on March 13 after a friend dropped her off there.
+The Tennessee Bureau of Investigation surmised that the teen was 70 miles away in Decatur, Alabama.

-Clues about the suspected kidnapping were seen on Instagram when both teacher and student posted messages on Instagram that caught the attention of law enforcement; Thomas posted a quote about Beauty and the Beast and Cummins wrote: “Let’s do this.”
+Clues about the suspected kidnapping were seen on Instagram when both the teacher and student posted messages on Instagram that caught the attention of law enforcement.

+Thomas posted a quote about Beauty and the Beast and Cummins wrote, “Let’s do this.”

 CBS News reports that the manhunt has intensified for Tad Cummins, who’s suspected of hiding out with Elizabeth.
 AMBER alerts have been issued throughout the state as well as Alabama.

 The missing Tennessee teen was last seen wearing black leggings and a flannel shirt.
 Investigators have no idea where Elizabeth Thomas and Tad Cummins are located.
-Both of their cell phones are turned off and there’s no way of tracking them.
+Both of their cell phones are turned off, and there’s no way of tracking them.

 Elizabeth’s brother, James Thomas, is asking his sister’s kidnapper to bring her back safe